Bheemaa: Controversy

-Vijaykanth has lodged a formal complaint at the Producers' Council and the Nadigar Sangam against producer A. M. Rathnam for settlement of dues amounting to ₹85 lakh.
-According to Vijayakanth's sources, the producer had promised the actor to pay the amount after the release of the movie Dharmapuri in which he had acted.
-However, the producer moved on to his next project, Bheemaa, starring Vikram, without keeping his promise.
-Perturbed by this, the actor has sought action against the producer and has requested Rama Narayanan, president of the Producers' Council, to intervene and stop the release of Bheemaa until his dues are settled.
+Vijayakanth lodged a formal complaint at the Producers' Council and the Nadigar Sangam against producer A. M. Rathnam for settlement of dues amounting to ₹85 lakh.
+According to Vijayakanth's sources, Rathnam had promised the actor to pay the amount after the release of the movie Dharmapuri in which he had acted.
+However, Rathnam moved on to his next project, Bheemaa, without keeping his promise.
+Perturbed by this, Vijayakanth sought action against Rathnam and has requested Rama Narayanan, president of the Producers' Council, to intervene and stop the release of Bheemaa until his dues are settled.

-A petition was filed by a travels company alleging that Sri Surya Movies, who had produced Bheemaa, had card dues for air tickets bought from them to go abroad and shoot Bheemaa.
+A petition was filed by a travel company alleging that Sri Surya Movies, which had produced Bheemaa, had card dues for air tickets bought from them to go abroad and shoot Bheemaa.
 Hence, the petitioners sought a stay on the movie's release.
-When the petition came up for hearing at the Madras High Court on Friday, the judges declined to grant the stay and they rather insisted the production house to pay dues from their property security amount.
+When the petition came up for hearing at the Madras High Court on Friday, the judges declined to grant the stay and instead insisted that the production house pay dues from their property security amount.

 Music

-The music of the film is composed by Harris Jayaraj, which is his first and only collaboration with director N. Linguswamy.
+The music of the film is composed by Harris Jayaraj in his first and only collaboration with director Lingusamy.
 The lyrics are penned by Na.
 Muthukumar, Pa.Vijay, Thamarai and Yugabharathi.
 The soundtrack of the film features six tracks, which released on 10 August 2007 at Green Park Hotel.

 The album of the Telugu version was released on 10 January 2008.
-This soundtrack reuses the same set of singers, as the original Tamil version.
+This soundtrack reuses the same set of singers as the original Tamil version.